revbayes/revbayes/help/md/readTreeTrace.md

 ## name
 readTreeTrace
 ## title
-Function to read in a treeTrace, usually produced as the output of an MCMC.
+Function to read in a tree trace, usually produced as the output of an MCMC.
 ## description
 Reads trees (Nexus or Newick accepted) from a file or folder containing a set of trees and saves them in one object.
 ## details